-Our Proprietary Software and Payments segment delivers embedded payment solutions to our clients through company-owned software.
-Payments are delivered through both the payment facilitator model and the traditional merchant processing model.
-Our Proprietary Software and Payments clients are primarily in the education, public sector and property management markets.
+Our Proprietary Software and Payments segment delivers solutions, including embedded payments, to our clients through companyowned software.
+Payments are delivered through both the payment facilitator model and the merchant of record processing model.
+We have Proprietary Software and Payments clients across all of our strategic vertical markets.